 1. We made ethically sourced diamonds accessible.

 Before Brilliant Earth, it was very difficult for consumers to find diamonds that could be traced to identifiable, responsible sources.
 Jewelers could not answer questions about where their diamonds came from.
-One of Brilliant Earth’s essential goals has been to solve this problem.
-By offering responsible diamonds online, all of them with known origins, we’ve made it easier for consumers to find diamonds from reliably ethical sources.
+One of Brilliant Earth’s essential goals has been to help solve this problem.
+By offering responsible diamonds online with known origins, we’ve made it easier for consumers to find diamonds from ethical sources.
 And we’ve shown that offering traceable diamonds is possible.

 2. We gave back to mining communities.

 For the past 10 years, we have donated 5 percent of profits to communities that have been harmed by the jewelry trade.
 Our donations have helped address the abuses of the past while investing in the future of these communities.
 We have focused on four areas: improving livelihoods, preventing abuses, protecting the environment, and empowering communities.
 Through our donations, we’ve been able to reach communities in Sierra Leone, the Democratic Republic of Congo, Zimbabwe, Angola, Madagascar, Brazil, and other countries.
 One of our priorities is help get children out of the diamond mines and into schools.
 We were honored when an elementary school we’ve funded was featured in a recent issue of Time Magazine.

 3. We told the truth about the Kimberley Process.